 A novel coronavirus is a new coronavirus that has not been previously identified.
 The virus causing coronavirus disease 2019 (COVID-19), is not the same as the coronaviruses that more commonly circulate among humans and cause mild illness, like the common cold.

 - What are the symptoms of COVID-19?

 Fever, cough and shortness of breath.
 Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.
 These symptoms may appear 2 to 14 days after exposure.
 If you develop emergency warning signs for COVID-19 get medical attention immediately.
 Emergency warning signs include trouble breathing; persistent pain or pressure in the chest; new confusion or inability to arouse; bluish lips or face.

-The virus that causes COVID-19 is spreading from person-to-person through close contact (within 6 feet) of someone with the virus.
+- How does it spread?The virus that causes COVID-19 is spreading from person-to-person through close contact (within 6 feet) of someone with the virus.
 Someone who is actively sick with COVID-19 can spread the illness to others through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 That is why CDC recommends that these patients be isolated either in the hospital or at home (depending on how sick they are) until they are better and no longer pose a risk of infecting others.

-Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.
+- What is community spread?Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.

+- How do I avoid getting the virus?
 The best way to prevent illness is to avoid being exposed to this virus.
 The virus is thought to spread mainly from person-to-person— between people who are in close contact with one another (within about 6 feet) and through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

-How can I protect myself from the virus?
+- How can I protect myself from the virus?

+Get vaccinated as soon as possibe.
 Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth with unwashed hands.

-Practice social distancing and avoid close contact with people, especially those who are sick.
+If you are unvaccinated, practice social distancing and avoid close contact with people, especially those who are sick.
 Put distance between yourself and other people if COVID-19 is spreading in your community.
 This is especially important for people who are at higher risk of getting very sick, such as older adults and people of any age who have serious underlying medical conditions.

-Older adults and people of any age who have serious underlying medical conditions may be at higher risk for more serious complications from COVID-19, including heart disease, diabetes and lung disease.
+- Who is at higher risk for serious illness from COVID-19?Older adults and people of any age who have serious underlying medical conditions may be at higher risk for more serious complications from COVID-19, including heart disease, diabetes and lung disease.

-If you are at higher risk of getting very sick from COVID-19, you should: stock up on supplies; take everyday precautions to keep space between yourself and others; when you go out in public, keep away from others who are sick; limit close contact and wash your hands often; and avoid crowds, cruise travel, and non-essential travel.
+- I’m in the higher risk group, what should I do?If you are at higher risk of getting very sick from COVID-19, you should get vaccinated.
+If you are unvaccinated take everyday precautions to keep space between yourself and others; when you go out in public, keep away from others who are sick; limit close contact and wash your hands often; and avoid crowds, cruise travel, and non-essential travel.
 Watch for symptoms and emergency signs.
 If you get sick, stay home and call your doctor.

+- If I am exposed to someone with COVID-19, how long should I quaratine?
 While the CDC still recommends the optimal quarantine time of 14 days from exposure, people can shorten that quarantine time to 7 days if they recieve a negative COVID-19 test or 10 days without a negative test and no symptoms.

 For more information and more answered questions, go to the Centers for Disease Control at cdc.gov.